 Since 9/11, more than 3 million Americans have served in uniform.
-As of September 8, 2020, the Defense Department reports that 6,841 have died and 52,441 service members have been wounded in action.
-Yet, this is just a fraction of those who are estimated to have been adversely impacted by the longest wars in American history.
-The Defense and Veterans Brain Injury Center reports that more than 413,858 have sustained traumatic brain injuries, and RAND estimates that, “Nearly 20 percent of military service members who have returned from Iraq and Afghanistan reported symptoms of post-traumatic stress disorder or major depression.”
+As of September 25, 2020, the Defense Department reports that 7,054 have died and 53,249 have been wounded in action.
+Yet, this is just a fraction of those who are estimated to be living with adverse affects.
+The Defense and Veterans Brain Injury Center reports that more than 413,858 have sustained traumatic brain injuries, and RAND estimates that nearly 20% of service members returning from Iraq and Afghanistan reported symptoms of post-traumatic stress disorder or major depression.
 In addition, 6 million veterans have been affected by toxic exposures.
-As the numbers of killed and wounded decline and the public’s interest and involvement wanes, the need for services and support continues to grow.
+As the numbers of killed and wounded decline and the public attention wanes, panelists at the event argued that the need for services and support continues to grow.

 VP, Program Operations and Partnerships - Wounded Warrior Project

 Vice President of Financial Wellness - Wounded Warrior Project

 Chief Program Officer - Wounded Warrior Project

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.